Treacle tart

 Treacle tart is a British tart with a filling made from golden syrup.
-The earliest known recipe is from the English author Mary Jewry in her cookbooks from the late 19th century, however, mentions of Treacled tarts predates her cookbooks, for example, in April of 1828, a Mrs. Delafields of Fan-street (a treacle tarts, green-grocery and periwinkles seller) in London appeared upon summons as to why she was allowed to keep a ferocious dog after a complaint was made against her.
+The earliest known recipe is from the English author Mary Jewry in her cookbooks from the late 19th century; however, mentions of treacle tarts predate her cookbooks.
+For example, in April 1828, a Mrs. Delafields of Fan-street (a treacle tarts, green-grocery and periwinkles seller) in London appeared upon summons as to why she was allowed to keep a ferocious dog after a complaint was made against her.